What are the benefits of deep tissue massage?

 The American Academy of Pain Medicine reports that numerous people are suffering from chronic pain, which is more than those who have cancer, stroke, coronary heart disease and diabetes.
 In addition to these, back pain is the most common type of pain reported, leading to 27 per cent of all cases of chronic pain.

 It is also the primary cause of disability in people who are 45 years old or younger.
-The studies have found that deep tissue techniques can assist in easing the pain, permitting these people a chance at an increased quality of life.
+The studies have found that deep tissue techniques can help ease pain, allowing these people a chance at a higher quality of life.

 Headaches